a11smiles/WellArchitected-OpenHack/docs/outline.md

 **Learning Objectives**
 * Using managed identities for database connectivity
-* Understand and discuss the benefits of managed identities in terms of the Microsoft Well-Architected Framework
+* Understand and discuss the benefits of managed identities in terms of the Microsoft Azure Well-Architected Framework

 ### Challenge 9: Capturing correlation data
 You have already introduced Application Insights into your application.
 However, the customer is finding it difficult to correlate errors between the web front-end and the backend.
 In this challenge, you will _discuss_ approaches to implementing the capturing of correlation data when an error occurs in the application.
 Remember, solutions should consider all pillars of the Well-Architected Framework.